KWong41/LocalKineGrinds/README.md

 **John**
-New Completions:  Risk Assessment test cases and vulnerabilities, documentation, and implementation
+New Completions:  Risk Assessment test cases and vulnerabilities, documentation, and implementation Upcoming Task:  Implementing an anime database that we can use to utilize our "matching" algorithm

 **Kevin**
-New Completions:  Fuzz Testing test cases and vulnerabilities, documentation, and implementation
+New Completions:  Fuzz Testing test cases and vulnerabilities, documentation, and implementation Upcoming Task:  Developing an algorithm to match objects from John's database

 **Calvan**
-New Completions:  README.md documentation and assignment implementation/description and documentation
+New Completions:  README.md documentation and assignment implementation/description and documentation Upcoming Task:  Documentation and utilization of the wiki page as well as more README.md documentation

 **Ryota**
-New Completions:  Mockup drawings, developmental process, documentation, and project management
+New Completions:  Mockup drawings, developmental process, documentation, and project management Upcoming Task:  Developing the front-end design of this matching algorithm

 Link to local repository:
 https://github.com/KWong41/LocalKineGrinds